g-gisbert/Neural-Inpainting-Of-Folded-Fabric-Meshes/README.md

 This repository contains a research prototype implementation of "Neural Inpainting of Folded Fabrics with Interactive Editing", Computer & Graphics.

-The method proposed aims to fill holes in incomplete meshes representing fabrics.
-The provided files enable the user to either retrain the network or directly apply it to data using the provided weights.
-Additionally, the user can utilize several editing tools to guide the output predicted by the network.
+The proposed method aims at filling holes in incomplete meshes representing fabrics.
+The provided files enable the user to either retrain the network or to directly apply it to data using the provided weights.
+Additionally, the user can use several editing tools to guide the output predicted by the network.
 The repository also contains the ScarfFolds dataset used for the training.

 ## Requirements

-Download the repo using :
+Download the repo using:
 ```bash
 git clone https://github.com/g-gisbert/Neural-Inpainting-Of-Folded-Fabric-Meshes.git
 ```

-You can easily create a conda environnement with all the necessary dependencies:
+You can easily create a conda environment with all the necessary dependencies:
 ```bash
 conda env create -f environment.yaml
 conda activate NIF